Independence Day of the Republic of Moldova: Background

 The Supreme Soviet of the Moldavian Soviet Socialist Republic held independent elections between February and June 1990.
 The elections resulted in Mircea Snegur being elected as speaker of the parliament (the effective head of state), with Mircea Druc as prime minister.
 On 23 June 1990, the parliament adopted the Declaration of Sovereignty of the Moldavian Soviet Socialist Republic, which, mainly stipulated the supremacy of Moldovan laws over those of the Soviet Union.

 On 27 August 1991, the Parliament of the Republic of Moldova voted to adopt the Moldovan Declaration of Independence from the Soviet Union.
 Two years earlier that same day, the Popular Front of Moldova (FPM) organized a mass demonstration in Chișinău that later became known as the Great National Assembly, which pressured Soviet authorities to adopt a language law on 31 August 1989, which proclaimed the Romanian language to be the state language of the Moldavian Soviet Socialist Republic.
-On 21 December 1991, Moldova, along with ten other Soviet republics, signed the act that formed the Commonwealth of Independent States (CIS).

 Holiday celebrations

-As a public holiday, it is a free day for most of the people and employees, and in common with some other holidays, most businesses are not open on 27 August.
+As a public holiday, it is a free day for most people and employees, and in the same way as some other holidays, most businesses are not open on 27 August.
 On this day, the President of the Republic gives a public speech, and officials lay flowers at the Stephen the Great Monument.
 A concert is also organized at the Great National Assembly Square.
-In 2001, 2011, 2016 and 2021, military parades have been held in the center of Chișinău, commemorating significant anniversaries of independence.
+In 2001, 2011, 2016, 2021 and 2026, military parades have been held in the center of Chișinău.
+In 2026, a military parade was held in Bălți for the first time.

 In 2020, due to the COVID-19 pandemic in Moldova, a national ceremony closed to the public was held in the Historical Hall of the Presidential Palace.
 That same year, in honor of the 29th anniversary of independence, a Turkish delegation led by Foreign Minister Mevlüt Çavuşoğlu inaugurated the consulate general of Turkey in Gagauzia, the first consulate opened in the region.
 He was accompanied by his Moldovan counterpart Oleg Țulea and Gagauzia Governor Irina Vlah.